jiaxi0312/hello-word/README.md

 ![Image of typing in search bar](searchbar.png)

 ## :three: Calender: `~next`
-`~next` will make EasyLinks retrieve the information of next event in your Google calender and display it in another website.
+`~next` will show the next event from your Google calender.

 EasyLinks will help you to navigate to the meeting place and give you an latest time to leave for that place.